-Excitation Pullbacks: Enhancing Human Perception with AI
+Excitation Pullbacks: Making AI Transparent

 Choose an input image - either sample from Imagenette dataset, select a predefined example or upload your own.
 Square images are resized to 224x224 pixels, others are first resized to 256x256 and then center-cropped to 224x224 pixels.